Emergency Treatment for MBD

 1. Calcium Dosage

 Starting on the second day, most squirrels will begin with 500 mg elemental calcium per day (250 mg for flyers, etc.) divided into 5 small doses.
 See “How to Read a Calcium Label” below for more info.
-The label on Henry’s Healthy Calcium uses elemental calcium.
+Note: the label on Henry’s Healthy Calcium uses elemental calcium.

 Keep notes on how much calcium you give so you can adjust the dosage if needed.
 It’s best to work with someone knowledgeable about MBD when adjusting the dosage.